 Caution: Modifying the PATCHMGR.CMETHOD.MANAGE.ZDELETE method will remove all patches for all users if the user is no longer assigned the vulnerability.

-See "Removing a Patch" on previous page for additional information.
+See "Removing a Patch" above for additional information.

 To remove a patch when a user is no longer assigned the service: